jmtilli/micronovaxrr/deploy/README-1st.txt

 INSTALLATION

-This programs needs Java 1.8 to run.
+This programs needs Java version at least 1.6 to run.
 This program has been tested on Windows and Linux, but it should work on any platform for which Java is available.